Muthaias/swipeforfuture-content/README.md

 1. `git checkout master && git pull` to ensure you have the latest content available.
 2. `npm run deploy` to publish new content.

+---

+## Update game module (included as a git submodule) to latest version

+1. In the root of the content repo, run `git submodule foreach git pull origin master` to update.
+2. Commit the changes to save the new submodule version that should be included.